Eat Beautifully

 SNACKS to maintain BLOOD SUGAR BALANCE

 Blood sugar imbalance is a growing concern worldwide, fueled by lifestyle factors such as poor diet, lack of exercise, and rising obesity.
-The impact of a blood sugar imbalance extends far beyond low blood sugar and diabetes, as it affects numerous other body systems and contributes to the development of other chronic conditions (2).
+The impact of a blood sugar imbalance extends far beyond low blood sugar and diabetes, as it affects numerous other body systems and contributes to the development of other chronic conditions (5).

 Blood sugar dips cause an adrenaline release which stimulates the liver to release glucose.
-Although adrenaline is critical for survival (part of the fight-or-flight response), constant releases of adrenaline are known to be harmful (2).
+Although adrenaline is critical for survival (part of the fight-or-flight response), constant releases of adrenaline are known to be harmful (5).

-However, by consuming a nourishing snack/meal every 1.5 - 2 hours with the right balance of glucose, sodium and potassium you can avoid slumps in blood sugar resulting releases of corrosive adrenaline (3-5).
-Combinations recommended include (5):
+However, by consuming a nourishing snack/meal every 1.5 - 2 hours with the right balance of glucose, sodium and potassium you can avoid slumps in blood sugar resulting releases of corrosive adrenaline (6-8).
+Combinations recommended include (8):

-🍇 4-5 grapes + half a banana + red leaf lettuce
+🍇 4-5 grapes + red leaf lettuce + half a banana

 (1) Oyebode, O., Gordon-Dseagu, V., Walker, A. & Mindell, J. S. Fruit and vegetable consumption and all-cause, cancer and CVD mortality: analysis of Health Survey for England data.
-J Epidemiol Community Health (1978) 68, 856–862 (2014).
+Journal of Epidemiology & Community Health.
+1978(68), 856–862 (2014).

-(2) Verberne AJ, Korim WS, Sabetghadam A, Llewellyn-Smith IJ.
+(5) Verberne AJ, Korim WS, Sabetghadam A, Llewellyn-Smith IJ.
 Adrenaline: insights into its metabolic roles in hypoglycaemia and diabetes.
-British Journal of Pharmacology (2016) 173(9): 1425-37.
+British Journal of Pharmacology 173(9): 1425-37 (2016).

-(3) Peng, Y. et al. Potassium measurements and risk of type 2 diabetes: a dose-response meta-analysis of prospective cohort studies.
+(6) Peng, Y. et al. Potassium measurements and risk of type 2 diabetes: a dose-response meta-analysis of prospective cohort studies.
 Oncotarget 8, 100603–100613 (2017).

-(4) D’Elia, L. et al. Dietary Potassium Intake and Risk of Diabetes: A Systematic Review and Meta-Analysis of Prospective Studies.
+(7) D’Elia, L. et al. Dietary Potassium Intake and Risk of Diabetes: A Systematic Review and Meta-Analysis of Prospective Studies.
 Nutrients 14, (2022).

-(5) William, A. 10 Snacks for Adrenal Health.
+(8) William, A. 10 Snacks for Adrenal Health.
 Anthony William, Inc. https://www.medicalmedium.com/blog/10-snacks-for-adrenal-health (2025).

 LOOKING FOR PERSONALISED ADVICE TO OPTIMISE YOUR HEALTH? 🍒

-Book your complimentary Well-being Breakthrough Call:
+Book your complimentary Vibrant Health Clarity Call: